 Weight: 1.3 pounds (136 grams)

-Being part-camera-part-games-console does give the VTech Kidizoom DUO an unfair advantage among all the other kids digital cameras, but nevertheless it does deserve a special mention for making the DUO such an all-round entertaining toy for the children.
+Being part-camera-part-games-console does give the VTech Kidizoom DUO an unfair advantage among all the other kids’ digital cameras, but nevertheless, it does deserve a special mention for making the DUO such an all-round entertaining toy for the children.

-If you’re worried about your child spending too long playing the games (and not enough time actually taking photos!), the VTech Kidizoom DUO has a handy parental control setting, allowing you to limit the time they spend using the in-built games.
+If you’re worried about your kids spending too long playing the games (and not enough time actually taking photos!), the VTech Kidizoom DUO has a handy parental control setting, allowing you to limit the time they spend using the in-built games.

 With all the video games, movie and even voice recording, it’s easy to forget that the VTech Kidizoom DUO is actually an impressive little camera too!

-There’s also a 4x digital zoom to teach your child about being able to ‘crop’ a photo without moving their feet, and a built in flash for when it comes near bed time :-)
+There’s also a 4x digital zoom to teach your child about being able to ‘crop’ a photo without moving their feet, and a built-in flash for when it comes near bed time :-)

-VTech Kidizoom Camera Pix Specs
+VTech Kidizoom Camera Pix

 Recommended Age: 36 months – 8 years